-SPORT GROUNDS RECREATION SP ACES NATURAL AREAS LINKAGES CIVIC SPACES OTHER Sports fields and organised recreation Parks and gardens Transport reservations Conservation reserves Natural and semi-natural open space Recreation corridors Civic squares and promenades Drainage Reserves and Stormwater Basins Areas primarily used for playing organised (often club-based) sport in an outdoor setting.
+SUB-CATEGORY SPORT GROUNDS RECREATION SPACES NATURAL AREAS LINKAGES CIVIC SPACES OTHER Sports fields and organised recreation Parks and gardens Transport reservations Protected area estates Natural and semi-natural open space Recreation corridors Civic squares and promenades Drainage Reserves and Stormwater Basins Areas primarily used for playing organised (often club-based) sport in an outdoor setting.
 These places can accommodate informal recreation activities, e.g. picnic areas, play spaces.
-Landscaped areas that provide for a range of nonorganised recreation and informal activities.
+Landscaped areas that provide for a range of non- organised recreation and informal activities.
 Such areas can also have natural values and may provide pedestrian and or bicycle links between streets.
 Areas of informal open space within or adjacent to an existing or future transport reservation.
 Such spaces can be of a temporary nature and subject to transformation in response to evolving transport priorities.
 Areas set aside for the conservation and protection of natural ecosystems, landscape character and/or historical and scenic features.
-Generally these areas are Crown land and part of Victoria's protected area system.
+They are also for enjoyment through appropriate recreation.
+These are typically managed by Parks Victoria.
 May include land managed for the conservation that is not included in Victoria's protected area system.
 Can include long, interconnected areas of open space which may provide visual buffers, movement corridors for pedestrians, cyclists) and/or flora and fauna.
 Trails used for walking and/ or cycling that link areas of open space, and provide formal or informal connections between and within neighbourhoods and districts.
 Major open areas used for non-organised recreation and informal activities, such as community gatherings.
 A parcel of land set aside for drainage purposes.
 Drainage Reserves usually contain either a drainage basin or an open drain.
-Example: Haven Tennis Courts Example: Botanical Gardens Example: Manadue Street Roadside Reserve Example: Mitre Lake Flora and Fauna Reserve Example: Haven Community Dam Example: Major Mitchell Drive River Frontage Example: Horsham Skate Park Example: Burnt Creek Drainage Reserve
+Example: Haven Tennis Courts Example: Botanical Gardens Example: Menadue Street Roadside Reserve Example: Mitre Lake Flora and Fauna Reserve Example: Haven Community Dam Example: Major Mitchell Drive River Frontage Example: Horsham Skate Park Example: Burnt Creek Drainage Reserve